-Initial symptoms: fever, headache, nausea and vomiting, malaise, depression.
-Epilepsy is common during the disease, but not often.
-In most cases, there is a full recovery.
+Epilepsy occurs during the disease, but not often.
+In most cases, there is a complete recovery.
 Less commonly, after recovery, epileptic seizures, hemiparesis, and cognitive impairment are observed.

 Diagnosis.
 To confirm the diagnosis, cerebrospinal fluid and serum are tested for the presence of specific IgM to EBV and neutralising antibodies.
-In fatal cases, nucleic acid amplification, immunohistochemistry, and viral culture on autopsy tissue may be used for confirmation.
+In fatal cases, nucleic acid amplification, immunohistochemistry, and viral culture on autopsy tissue may be used to confirm the diagnosis.
 All tests are performed by specialised and accredited laboratories.
 Results are available within 4-14 days.

 Treatment.
-No specific treatment for WNV has been developed.
+No specific treatment for CEV has been developed.
 Patients are admitted to hospital for symptomatic treatment.
 No specific vaccine has been developed.

 Prevention.
-The most effective way to prevent an EVD infection is to prevent mosquito bites.
+The most effective way to prevent an CEV infection is to prevent mosquito bites.
 Use insect repellent, wear long-sleeved shirts and trousers, treat clothing and equipment, and take steps to control mosquitoes indoors and outdoors.